Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for simplicial trees

 we have

-The result then follows from Theorem \ref{theo:critexpdecaysimpl} using the above finite set $E$ which satisfies Assumption \eqref{eq:expodecaycusp} as we just proved, and using Propositions \ref{prop:uniflatmBMfinie} and \ref{prop:uniflatmBMmixing} in order to check that under the assumption that $L_\Ga=\ZZ$, the Bowen-Margulis measure $m_{\rm BM}$ of $\Ga$ is finite and mixing under the discrete time geodesic flow on $\Ga\bs\G\XX$.
+The result then follows from Theorem \ref{theo:critexpdecaysimpl} using the above finite set $E$ which satisfies Assumption \eqref{eq:expodecaycusp} as we just proved, and using Proposition \ref{prop:uniflatmBMfinie} and Theorem \ref{theo:uniflatmBMmixing} in order to check that under the assumption that $L_\Ga=\ZZ$, the Bowen-Margulis measure $m_{\rm BM}$ of $\Ga$ is finite and mixing under the discrete time geodesic flow on $\Ga\bs\G\XX$.